ALD Newborn Screening

-Have you just received a diagnosis of ALD through an ALD newborn screening?
-Below is an Adrenoleukodystrophy Overview.
+Have you just received a diagnosis of Adrenoleukodystrophy through a newborn screening?

 ALD disease is a genetic, or inherited, disorder.
 If a mother is a carrier of ALD, there is a 50% chance of passing this on to her children.
 If a father is a carrier of ALD, he will pass this on to his daughter.